rlopezlara/InClassExercise/README.md

 	 	</ion-buttons>
  <br/>

-11. In title-details. page.html, we will set up a card component, inside of the ion-content:<br/>
+11. In title-details.page.html, we will set up a card component, inside of the ion-content:<br/>

 			<ion-card>
 			  <img alt="Silhouette of mountains" src="https://ionicframework.com/docs/img/demos/card-media.png" />